 In this post I try to peer through the fog to see what we might transition to after the ICO gold rush.

-First, lets look past all the scams and market manipulation that seems like an even weirder version of Wolf Of Wall Street.
+First, lets look past all the scams and market manipulation that I call Wolf Of Wall Street on LSD.
 Lets look at the good part of the ICO phase, at the good ventures that would never have got funded the old way.

 Bless those Bubbles